hillelcoren/flutter-redux-starter/README.md

 ## Basic Flow

-- The [user is navigated](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/main.dart#L44) to an initialization screen
+- [main.dart](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/main.dart) - The user is navigated to an initialization screen
-- The [app checks](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/redux/app/app_middleware.dart#L49) if there is a saved state
+- [redux/app/app_middleware.dart](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/redux/app/app_middleware.dart) - The app checks if there is a saved state
-- If a state is found the user is taken to the dashboard
+- ui/dashboard - If a state is found the user is taken to the dashboard
-- Otherwise, the [user is navigated](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/redux/app/app_middleware.dart#L68) to their last screen
+- [ui/auth/login.dart](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/ui/auth/login.dart) - Otherwise, the user is navigated to the login screen
-- When the user [clicks login](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/ui/auth/login_vm.dart#L49) the app [sends an API request](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/redux/auth/auth_middleware.dart#L43)
+- [redux/auth/auth_middleware.dart](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/redux/auth/auth_middleware.dart) - When the user clicks login the app sends an API request
-- If there's a problem the error is shown on the login screen
+- [ui/auth/login.dart](https://github.com/hillelcoren/flutter-redux-starter/blob/master/lib/ui/auth/login.dart) - If there's a problem the error is shown on the login screen
-- If the credentials are correct the user is logged in
+- ui/dashboard - If the credentials are correct the user is logged in

 ## Included Packages